 The Archaeological Museum of Rhodes is housed in the medieval building of the Hospital of the Knights.
 Its construction was completed in 1489 by the celebrated Grand Master d'Aubusson.
 It is a two-storey building, with an internal courtyard, all four sides of which are lined with porticoes.

 Lindos is for most visitors the most impressive archaeological site on Rhodes.
-The dramatic natural landscape is enhanced by the picturesque quality of the more modern town, whith the Acropolis of Lindos rising dominantly on a steep cliff at 116 m height like a sovereign podium overlooking the sea, framed by mighty fortress walls.
+The dramatic natural landscape is enhanced by the picturesque quality of the more modern town, with the Lindos Acropolis rising dominantly on a steep cliff at 116 m height like a sovereign podium overlooking the sea, framed by mighty fortress walls.

 The medieval castle that looks out over the sea towards Chalki, standing on a pine-clad hill on the north-western coast of Rhodes, welcomes you to the region of Kritinia - called the forgotten border region by the inhabitants of the village.
 What makes it really worth a visit is the wild beauty of the landscape.